winduum/winduum-docs/docs/docs/config.md

 }
 ```

-These are new media queries values that can be used with TailwindCSS, see more in [Breakpoints](layout/breakpoints)
+These are new media queries tokens that can be used with TailwindCSS, see more in [Breakpoints](layout/breakpoints)

 <br>